2024-01-12 04:21:00

 Excessive cultivation of social networks not only generates FOMO, but also influences diet and lifestyle, which is more sedentary (Gettyimages)

 Initially, the researchers expected to uncover feelings of stress and FOMO, which in fact they found in abundance.
-But unexpectedly, in the optional open-ended questions, many people wrote about the relief and joy they felt at not being connected to social media and what was happening to others, the study reported. study of 2023.
+But unexpectedly, in the optional open-ended questions, many people wrote regarding the relief and joy they felt at not being connected to social media and what was happening to others, the study reported. study of 2023.

 “A lot of people really had fun and found themselves talking to their partners, meeting their friends and doing things, cooking, playing sports,” Gazit said.